chris-roman/HEX/index.md

 We approach this challenge under a modular concept, easy to implement and that compromises the crew's time as little as possible so that they can focus on their assigned tasks for the mission.

-The system has an intelligent terrarium, an intelligent power distributor and unions that allow with solar energy to have crops in production on Mars
+The system has an intelligent terrarium, an intelligent power distributor and unions that allow with solar energy to have crops in production on Mars.

 ## **Introduction**